alexadam/ListenToThis-Highlight/README.md

 A web extension to highlight your favourite genres on https://www.reddit.com/r/listentothis/

-It work on both 'new' Reddit:
+It works on both 'new' Reddit:

 ![new reddit classic](/imgs/newr-m.jpg)